secarrel/Bike_Park_ecommerce/README.md

 The site offers activities in 4 categories: Day Passes, Courses, Private Coaching and Events.
 The activities are managed by the admin who has full CRUD capabilities for activities and their timeslots.

 I decided to create an e-commerce that provided a service rather than a product, as I wanted to have a go at building a booking system to support the e-commerce site.
 The admin can set the capacity of each activity, and therefore the available capacity of the timeslot, which updates after each order and ensures timeslots aren't overbooked!

+Stripe is used for secure payments and is currently set to 'test' mode which means no real payments will be taken.
+If you wish to test the checkout process, you can use Stripe's [test card numbers](https://docs.stripe.com/testing).
+For valid payments use:

+card number: 4242424242424242

+cvc: any 3 digits

+exp: any future date

 ## Project Planning